SirJosh-i/Basic-Devops---CI-CD/README.md

 To start, follow these steps to create a new repository on GitHub for your Java-based web application.

 - Login to GitHub.
-- Create a new repository named `maven`.
+- Create a new repository named `mymaven`.
 ![image](https://github.com/SirJosh-i/Basic-Devops---CI-CD/assets/69949528/21fe0211-e5e6-441e-af16-ba19ee6e9907)

 - Copy the repository URL.